Healthy Meals For Toddlers

 Gabriel often works away from home during the day, and I’m home with the kids.

 I suddenly find myself making lunches specifically for my children.
 Well, when you use only gluten-free recipes, lunch is a little more complicated than slapping some peanut butter on bread.
-Of course we still made things like toddler cookies to snack on, but I admit that I succumbed to the temptation quell those constant proclamations of starvation with cheap hotdogs for a little while.
+Of course, we still made things like toddler cookies to snack on, but I admit that I succumbed to the temptation to quell those constant proclamations of starvation with cheap hotdogs for a little while.

 I guess, for some reason, without the main dude at home to eat with us, I lost my motivation to spend time over the stove.